heyitsguay/heyitsguay.github.io/projects/pages/lightmaze.md

 ## Download

-Using Processing 3's export function, it is possible to create standalone executables for Linux and Windows.
-Download the appropriate ZIP file below, extract it, and run the executable inside.
+If you are using a Windows or Linux computer, you can download the appropriate ZIP file below, extract it, and run the executable inside.
 If you don't know whether you need a 64-bit or 32-bit version, you probably need 64-bit.

 [Windows (64bit)](./assets/lightmaze/application.windows64.zip) (90.6 MB)